rishenko/ex_dice_roller/README.md

 * Generates dice rolls with any number of dice and sides of dice.
 * Supports common math operators: `+`, `-`, `*`, `/`, `%` modulo, `^` exponentiation
 * Supports `+` and `-` unary operators.
-* Supports using single-letter variables in expressions that can be given values upon invocation, such as `1dx+y`.
+* Supports using single-letter variables in expressions, such as `1dx+y`, that can be given values upon invocation.
 * Supports parenthetically grouped expressions such as `(1d4)d(3d6)-(1d4+7)`.
 * Supports compiling dice rolls into reuseable anonymous functions.
 * Introduces a new sigil, `~a`.
 This can be used as a shorthand for compiling